Skip to product information

 DAY 1 – Tavira

-Following a morning transfer from Faro airport to the graceful old town of Tavira, you will have the day free to explore its many monuments and pretty squares.
-In the afternoon, we'll fit the bikes and get acquianted over a gourmet Welcome dinner.
-Accommodation: Pousada Convento da Graça.
+Following a morning transfer from Faro Airport, we arrive in the graceful old town of Tavira.
+The day is free to explore its many monuments, cobbled streets, and pretty squares.
+In the afternoon, we’ll fit the bikes and gather for a gourmet welcome dinner.

 DAY 2 – Tavira to Estoi